logo

 Droppa is from Bideford in North Devon, although he has just finished studying Anglo-Saxon, Norse, and Celtic at Cambridge University.
 He embarked on his debut tour in September, performing at venues throughout the UK and Ireland.
 ‘I have distinct memories of getting pulled out in primary school for my first guitar lesson when I was about 7, and coming in with my little acoustic,’ he said.
 ‘This doesn’t really translate over video but I’m about 6’2″, so even as a kid, I was massive (laughs) and I had this little diddy three-quarter guitar, which I outgrew within about two months!
 I don’t now remember a time when I’ve not been playing because it’s so second nature.
 I think if you asked my family, they’d tell you that even before I was born I was destined to be a rockstar – apparently I used to kick in my mum’s stomach whenever the Clash’s ‘Should I Stay Or Should I Go?’ would come on the radio!’

-When he was 11 years old, he was awarded a place at the South West Music School, which is part of a national network of Centres of Advanced Training supported by the Department For Education, Music and Dance Scheme for exceptionally talented young children.
+When he was 11 years old, he was awarded a place at the South West Music School in Bristol, which is part of a national network of Centres of Advanced Training supported by the Department For Education, Music and Dance Scheme for exceptionally talented young children.
 Being part of that organisation helped him to access classical guitar and a variety of other genres.
 His first ‘pit orchestra’ gig was aged 15, where he played in a production of Rock of Ages.
 He started going to the local jam night at the Palladium Club at the age of 14, becoming a regular there every Tuesday from about the age of 16: ‘I absolutely loved playing in the house band for the jam nights at The Palladium Club – it’s such a great grassroots music venue,’ he said.
 ‘I basically grew up playing on that stage and the experience of being thrown in at the deep end and having to play a song on the spot was definitely a formative one for me.’

 Interestingly, despite his hard rock pull, Droppa classifies himself ‘as a blues player first and foremost’: ‘I don’t pretend to be from the Deep South but it’s one of those callings which I’ve always had,’ he said enthusiastically.
 ‘I think growing up, I was listening to all the hard rock but the exploratory listening I was doing, in the sense of finding artists, was all in the blues sphere.
 Almost every vocalist who has inspired me has been either a blues or a soul vocalist, with the occasional rocker in there.
 Take Jay Buchanan from Rival Sons.
 I would classify him as a blues and soul singer, he has such an amazing voice.
 Have you ever had the chance to see them live?’
 I say that I haven’t.
 ‘Honestly, if you get the opportunity to watch them, they’re amazing, I’ve never seen a vocalist be so incredible live,’ he said.
 ‘I would argue he was better in person than he was on the album.
 I can’t wrap my head around how good that man is!
 Do you know the brothers Landreth?
 They’re very much soft rock/country rock-esque.
 They’re brothers, both of whom were on the professional scene for years before going and writing their own music.
 I’ve been listening to them for about three years, I absolutely wanted to see them and saw that they were coming to Bristol.
 It’s the only concert that I’ve been to that has made me cry, it was something else to experience that.’